rajprins/nettest/README.md

 	./nettest
 	```

-  > You can also point to a nettest config (yaml) hosted on an http server.
+  > You can also point to a Nettest config (yaml) hosted on an http server.
 See the `-config` flag for more details.

 * Examine the test report.